 After you have sent your grievance letter – see our article on how to write one and the examples given there – your employer should write back inviting you to a meeting to discuss the letter.
 This is what’s usually referred to as a ‘grievance meeting’.
 Your employer should mention that you can take a colleague or a union representative to this meeting and we recommend that you take up that opportunity.

 You are supposed to get this written invitation a ‘reasonable’ length of time after your letter has been submitted.
 If your employer is late in replying, then write to them – by email or letter – and draw their attention to their obligations under the ACAS code on grievance procedures.

-Attending the meeting
+At the grievance meeting

-You should make sure that you take your own notes, in as much detail as possible, or your colleague could take notes if they are any good at note-taking.
+You should make sure that you take your own notes, in as much detail as possible.
+Your colleague/union representative could also take notes if they are any good at note-taking.
 As soon as possible after the meeting, type your notes up, adding any detail which you remember.
 Then send a copy of your notes to your employer’s HR person inviting them to comment.

 This advice applies to any type of meeting.
 Note-taking is a serious skill which lawyers are trained in for years.
 It sounds silly but in the heat of a grievance meeting notes may become a distraction, you may forget to keep on writing everything down or your handwriting may become illegible.
-Have a go at writing really quickly and see if for example capital letters are easier for you to read back afterwards.
+Have a go at writing really quickly and see if, for example, capital letters are easier for you to read back afterwards.